 The Court of Protection exists to make decisions on behalf of those people who lack the capacity to do so for themselves.
 The individual may never have had the capacity or has lost capacity as a result of injury or illness.

 Decisions made by the Court of Protection may relate to an individual’s financial affairs, but can also concern their welfare, including in emergency situations where a decision needs to be made on behalf of an individual with diminished capacity as quickly as possible.

 The Court decides whether it should safeguard a person’s affairs or appoint an appropriate deputy.
-At PDA Law, we can support you if you are dealing with the Court of Protection or require guidance about enduring powers of attorney.
+At PDA Law, our private client solicitors can support you if you are dealing with the Court of Protection or require guidance about enduring powers of attorney.
 We can also act as a professional deputy or support you if you are acting as such.

 A range of different options are open to the Court; for example, it may rule that the individual concerned still has enough mental capacity to make their own decisions, or it may appoint a deputy to represent them now and in the future.